concreted/wotterslide/git_workflow.md

 The power of Git is that you're no longer working off of a single file or project - you're working off of **versions** of that project.
 No matter what changes you make, you can always roll back to an old version saved in Git.

 When you have a change you're happy with, you submit a request to add it to the **master** branch.
 This is called "making a pull request".

+### What's the different between Git and Github?
+Git is a program that runs on your computer, or "locally".
+When you use Git commands like `git commit` or `git add`, these are affecting files on your computer only.

+Github is a cloud service that lets you save your local Git changes to the cloud.
+This lets many people collaborate on the same project, syncing their changes to the cloud, instead of having to share a computer or pass around USB drives.

+When you run a command like `git pull` or `git push`, it is interacting with Github to get/save changes to the cloud.

 ## Starting new work (i.e. working from a new branch)
 1. Open Terminal